Nicknamed “the resurrection plant,” the rose of Jericho’s magical uses have made it a popular and widely sought out plant- for your skin and soul.

 Oh, and did we mention it’s used in teas and incenses to ease colds, alleviate throats, and even aid in childbirth?
 Mic drop.

-How It Shows Up In Keys Soulcare
+How The Benefits of Rose of Jericho Show Up In Keys Soulcare

 The one place we love to find rose of Jericho?
 Skincare products, obviously.
-When added to our beauty products, rose of Jericho keeps our skin ultra-nourished by improving water retention and preventing moisture loss.
+When added to our beauty products, rose of Jericho benefits our skin by keeping it ultra-nourished by improving water retention and preventing moisture loss.
 (See you later, dry patches.)
 Our own Dr. Snyder made a point to infuse its on-the-spot regenerative properties — and energetic goodness — into our Reviving Aura Mist and Comforting Balm.
 (According to Snyder, who’s washing her hands even more often than most of us already are, our moisture-protecting balm has been a game-changer during the pandemic.)